Empowering Young DIabetes Warriors:

 care plans, emergency contacts, and additional conditions.

-uses color changes and haptic alerts to notify users of blood glucose
+Our modular indicator, customizable or wristbands or keychains, uses color changes and haptic alerts to notify users of blood glucose fluctuations, reducing the need for constant monitoring

 Set up default color on app